 There are 2 types of cyclical HRT:

-You take oestrogen and progestogen every day for the last 14 days of your menstrual cycle.
+- monthly HRT - you take oestrogen every day, and also take progestogen for the last 10 to 14 days of your menstrual cycle every month

 Continuous combined HRT

 Continuous HRT involves taking oestrogen and progestogen every day without a break.

 Oestrogen-only HRT is also usually taken continuously.

 Continuous combined HRT is usually for women who are postmenopausal.
 This is when you have not had a period for a year.